Wiesenburg castle and park

-The Wiesenburg Castle Park in Fläming is however open to the public.
-Everyone has access to it and can stroll through the well-tended parks.
-We gladly made use of that and took a long walk around the park.
-The formal part of the park begins just behind the castle.
-There are several terraces with symmetrical flower beds that draw the viewer's gaze to the pond.
-Behind it is a naturally held part of the park.
-Trees grow there that were planted at the end of the 19th century.
+The Wiesenburg Castle Park in Fläming is open to the public.
+Everyone has access to it and can walk through the well-tended parks.
+We gladly made use of this and took a long walk around the park.
+The formal part of the park begins right behind the castle.
+There are several there Terraces with symmetrically arranged flower beds that draw the viewer's gaze to the pond.
+Behind it is a naturally kept part of the park.
+Trees that were planted at the end of the 19th century grow in it.
 They come from different countries in Europe.
-Curt Friedrich Ernst von Watzdorf, the former lord of the castle, brought her with him from countless trips.
+Curt Friedrich Ernst von Watzdorf, the former lord of the castle, brought them back from countless trips.

 A park for connoisseurs in Wiesenburg Mark

 In any case, we can still take a rest on a bench in the shade of these giant trees.
 From there there are magnificent views of the castle, which is always reflected differently in the pond.
 But see for yourself.
 The best thing to show is the photos we brought from our walk.
 The park is wonderful for one picknick.
 From the benches across the pond there is a beautiful view of the castle.
 Here you can unpack your picnic, watch the swans in the pond and enjoy the view of the park and castle.
 Then you can at a Hike in the Hoher Fläming Nature Park work off the calories you eat.